 - Interest rate: The cost of borrowing money, expressed as a percentage of the loan amount.

 If you are unsure of how the terms will affect your monthly payment, check the Truth in Lending Disclosure for your loan, which will give you a summary of your loan agreement for review purposes.
-It’s usually given to by the lender before you officially accept the loan by signing the agreement.
-This disclosure is not your loan agreement, but is useful for knowing upfront the costs of borrowing money before entering into the loan contract.
+It’s usually given to you by the lender before you officially accept the loan by signing the agreement.
+This disclosure is not your loan agreement but is useful for knowing upfront the costs of borrowing money before entering into the loan contract.

 Date of loan transaction

 This serves as the first date of your loan term.

 The term is how long you will take to pay the loan back.
 Terms for personal loans vary and are often between six and 84 months.